rgbkrk/hubcrypt/README.md

 Normally public keys are used to encrypt a randomly generated session key for use with a symmetric encryption algorithm.
 The big reason is that asymmetric encryption is typically much slower than symmetric encryption.
 [PGP](http://en.wikipedia.org/wiki/Pretty_Good_Privacy#Design) for instance uses this exact scheme.

-Jokingly, I said to someone that if they wanted to share a small secret with another GitHub user they should just encrypt them with their public SSH key.
+Jokingly, I said to someone that if they wanted to share a small secret with another GitHub user they could just encrypt them with their public SSH key.
 So, [hubcrypt was born as a gist](https://gist.github.com/rgbkrk/7827691).

 Shortly after I found out that [others](https://github.com/twe4ked/catacomb) had done [variations on this](https://github.com/jschauma/jass) before.
+Not surprised, I'm always late to the party.

+You could of course use GPG and convince the other person you're communicating with to use GPG as well.
+Or you could just use the SSH keys you already have to encrypt a message.
+Sure beats sending it over plain.

 ## Requirements